What Is Hail Damage and How Does It Affect Roofing Materials?

 How big does hail need to be to damage a roof?

-How can I tell if my roof has been previously damaged by hail?
+How can I tell if my roof was previously damaged by hail?

 Sources